-\ lines on the map were drawn on the basis of the average importance of threats and average probability of occurrence of a given factor

-\\ size of a circle indicates the average of the product of the weight and probability of occurrence of a given threat
+\ lines on the map were drawn on the basis of the average importance of threats and average probability of occurrence of a given factor \\ size of a circle indicates the average of the product of the weight and probability of occurrence of a given

-- too low pace and high costs of deep thermal modernisation of existing buildings (including problems with modernisation of energy-inefficient small heating systems) - weight 7.6 points, probability 71%, - inconsistency of regulations and poor enforcement of environmental protection regulations weight 6.4 points, probability 63%.
+- obstacles in the development of renewable energy sources (e.g. maintaining subsidies for fossil fuels, problems with connecting small renewable energy installations to electricity distribution systems) weight 7.6 points, probability 67%, - too low pace and high costs of deep thermal modernisation of existing buildings (including problems with modernisation of energy-inefficient small heating systems) weight 7.6 points, probability 71%, - inconsistency of regulations and poor enforcement of environmental protection regulations - weight 6.4 points, probability 63%.